St Mary Magdalene in Ecstasy

 St Mary Magdalene in Ecstasy or The Death of St Mary Magdalene is an oil-on-canvas painting by Peter Paul Rubens, completed c.
 1619–1620.
 It shows Mary Magdalene supported by two angels.
 The painting was produced for the Friars Minor in Ghent.
-It was seized by French occupation troops in 1794 and taken to Paris, before being allocated to the newly founded Palais des Beaux-Arts de Lille, where it is now housed.
+It was seized by French occupation troops in 1794 and taken to Paris, before being allocated to the newly founded Palais des Beaux-Arts de Lille, where it is presently housed.